BurnsCommaLucas/ready-bot/README.md

 ## Planned Improvements

-- Option to disable @everyone mention on check initiation
+- Disable @everyone mention on check initiation
-- Option to disable mention for ready-checker upon completion of check
+- Disable mention for ready-checker upon completion of check
-- Option to @everyone upon completion of check
+- @everyone upon completion of check
+- @ only the people involved in the check
-- Option to remove members as ready-check candidates
+- Remove members as ready-check candidates
-- Option to specify members as ready-check candidates
+- Specify members as ready-check candidates